natcap/invest.users-guide/source/habitat_risk_assessment.rst

 - :investspec:`hra risk_eq` This selection chooses the equation that will be used when calculating risk to a given habitat.
 See eq. :eq:`euclidean_risk` for the Euclidean risk model, and eq. :eq:`multiplicative_risk` for the multiplicative risk model.

 - :investspec:`hra decay_eq` This selection influences how the "zone of influence" (i.e., buffer distance) of a stressor will be applied to risk in order to more accurately model the influence of a stressor beyond its footprint.
 The overall exposure rating decays according to this equation with distance from the stressor footprint, down to 0 at the **stressor buffer distance**.

+  TODO: offer guidance on how to define this.
+- :investspec:`n_overlapping_stressors`

 - :investspec:`hra aoi_vector_path` The model will produce summary statistics of exposure, consequence, and risk values averaged within each geometry, for each habitat and stressor.